Characterization of a turbulent flow with independent variation of Mach and Reynolds numbers: Results

 \subsection{Jet profile characteristics}

 The jet at its center is shear free and exhibits velocity fluctuations up to 15\,m/s.
-Velocity measurements near the fan were performed to assess the flow structure of the jet in its initial development.
+Velocity measurements at station 1 were performed to assess the flow structure of the jet in its initial development.
 Turbulence measurements were performed in the developed region of the jet and past a wake region that extends to approximately $x/D_f$ = 5, where shear layers emanating from the fan become well-mixed with the wake and form a jet with an approximately self-similar profile.